jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 to_documenter(current())           # hide
 ```

 At times it is more convenient to generate pairs of points.
 In the above example, `g` returns ``(x,y)`` pairs.
-Containers of points can be plotted directly, as just shown.
+Tuples and other non-vector containers of points can be plotted directly, as just shown.

 The `plot(xs, ys)` function simply connects the points
 ``(x_1,y_1), (x_2,y_2), \dots``  sequentially with lines in a dot-to-dot manner (the `lineshape` argument can modify this).
 If values in `y` are non finite, then a break in the dot-to-dot graph is made.